Healthcare Simulation-A Multi-Billion Dollar Solution to Safer Healthcare

 Healthcare providers (nurses, physicians, social workers, physical therapists, etc.) aren’t traditionally trained to work in teams nor do they spend a lot of time learning communication skills.
 Thus, a big problem in healthcare suddenly becomes clearer; we expect healthcare providers to work in environments they aren’t educated or trained to work in.

-Now enter a possible solution to at least the training / education problem—simulation.
+Now enter a possible solution to at least the training/education problem—Simulation.
 The use of simulation to train professionals in high reliability organizations (HROs) (nuclear industry, chemical processing, aviation) has been used as a method to improve the preparedness of individuals working in HROs for decades, however healthcare has lagged behind in adopting this educational model.
-The beauty and basis of simulation that it can be used to provide safe environments where deliberate practice of skills needed in high risk situations requiring quick decision making and skill precision can be carried out.
+The beauty and basis of simulation that it can be used to provide safe environments where the deliberate practice of skills needed in high risk situations requiring quick decision making and skill precision can be carried out.

 Many HROs require simulation training in order to work in the field.
 Aviation for example, requires novice pilots to complete 8-10 simulator experiences, each lasting approximately 4 hours as initial training, followed by simulator training every 9 months thereafter and each time their aircraft type changes.
 Simulation training has long been acknowledged as critical to flight safety, thus the culture accepts and supports its use, and consumers have come to expect it.